 - The policy is not subject to underinsurance.

-- Our premiums are competitively priced to the current non-traditional policies.
+- The premiums are competitively priced to the current non-traditional policies.

-- We can offer a total sum insured or a first loss, depending on the cover you need.
+- Can offer a total sum insured or a first loss, depending on the cover you need.

 - Covers from $400K to $9M - depending on our aggregate limits.

-- We will make a cash payment to you within 22 business days.
+- Will make a cash payment to you within 22 business days.
 Furthermore, we will provide you details of our industry acknowledged dent repairers (HRT - Hail Response Team), where you can engage a professional team to make your repairs.

 Just like the Uber / Taxi paradigm shift, parametric cover is a new and more affordable way of covering your hail risk.
 With our dealership experience, Mainstay Underwriting has developed the best solution to cover your Dealerships.

 To get a quote, please complete the hail section within our Dealership proposal form, that can be found in our downloads section.
 If you have any questions on the product, please read our FAQ’s below or call our office to discuss.

 What is Parametric insurance?

 Parametric insurance is a non-traditional insurance product that offers pre-specified payouts based upon a trigger event.